Group equivariant Radon-Nikod\'ym property and its characterizations: Norm-attaining -equivariant operators

 \begin{definition} Let $G$ be a topological group, $X$ be a $G$-Banach space, and let $n\in\N$.
 We say that the action $G\curvearrowright X$ is {\it $n$-cocompact} whenever the metric space $B_X^n\sslash G$ is compact, where $B_X^n$ is endowed with the sum metric.

 A separable Banach space $X$ is said to be \emph{$\omega$-categorical} if $\iso(X) \curvearrowright X$ is $n$-cocompact for every $n\in\N$. \end{definition}

+Several remarks are in order.
+First, it is easy to check that one may equivalently use $S_X$ instead of $B_X$ in the definition of $n$-cocompactness (see, e.g., \cite{FeRV26}, where the former convention is adopted).

+Second, one may wonder whether the assumption of $\omega$-categoricity is unnecessarily strong, since in the applications below we only make direct use of $1$-cocompactness (although this would change when dealing with multilinear maps).
+However, it turns out that $1$-cocompactness of an action $G\curvearrowright X$ is equivalent to $n$-cocompactness for every $n$ under rather natural topological assumptions on $G$; see \cite{BYTs16}.

-We remark that the notion of an $\omega$-categorical Banach space comes from model theory of Banach spaces where it forms one of the most interesting classes of separable Banach spaces fully determined by their first order theory.
-The above definition comes from (the continuous version of) the Ryll-Nardzewski theorem which reformulates the original definition of $\omega$-categoricity through the actions of linear isometry groups (see \cite{BYU07}).
-This, in turn, connects these Banach spaces with the group equivariant properties we are after.
+Consequently, it is not surprising that the main examples of $1$-cocompact actions arise from $\omega$-categorical Banach spaces.
+This, in turn, connects the $G$-property A with a rather different area of Banach space theory.
+Indeed, the notion of an $\omega$-categorical Banach space comes from model theory of Banach spaces where it forms one of the most interesting classes of separable Banach spaces fully determined by their first-order theory.
+The model-theory-free definition above comes from (the continuous version of) the Ryll-Nardzewski theorem which reformulates the original definition of $\omega$-categoricity through the actions of linear isometry groups (see \cite{BYU07}).
 For model theory of Banach spaces, and more generally metric structures, we refer the interested reader to \cite{ModelTheoryForMS}.